Mercedes Bass: Early life

 Mercedes Tavacoli Diba was born in Tehran, Iran in 1944 to an upper-class family.
 She was educated in England.
 She received a bachelor's degree in business from a Swiss university.
 Her father died when she was young.
-Her mother Sorure Tavacoli subsequently married Abolhassan Diba, Iran’s former Deputy Finance Minister.
+Her mother Sorure Tavacoli subsequently married Abolhassan Diba, Iran's former Deputy Finance Minister.
 He was the son of Fazlollah Diba (an aide to Crown Prince Mozaffar ad-Din Shah Qajar) and Princess Malektadj Firuz (great-granddaughter of Fath-Ali Shah Qajar, second Qajar Shah of Persia).
 She is a step-cousin of Farah Pahlavi, former Empress of Iran.
 Her step-father was also the half-brother of former Iranian prime minister Mohammad Mosaddegh.

 Philanthropy

-She serves as Vice Chairman of the Board of Trustees and the Executive Committee of the Carnegie Hall Corporation as well as Managing Director of the Board of Trustees and Executive Board of the Metropolitan Opera, both based in New York City.
-In 2008, she appeared as an extra at the Met.
+She serves as Vice Chairman of the board of trustees and the executive committee of the Carnegie Hall Corporation as well as managing director of the board of trustees and executive board of the Metropolitan Opera, both based in New York City.
 In 2006 she donated $25 million to the Metropolitan Opera, and the Mercedes T Bass Grand Tier was subsequently named in her honour.
+She has made significant donations to the Metropolitan Museum of Art.

-She serves on the Advisory Board of the Aspen Music School and on the Board of Trustees of the Aspen Institute, both based in Aspen, Colorado.
-She has also served as Vice Chairman of the Executive Committee and member of the Board of Directors of the Fort Worth Symphony Orchestra Association in Fort Worth, Texas, where she has been a donor.
-Currently, she serves as this orchestra's Chairman of the Board.
+She serves on the advisory board of the Aspen Music School and on the Board of Trustees of the Aspen Institute, both based in Aspen, Colorado.
+She has also served as Vice Chairman of the executive committee and member of the Board of Directors of the Fort Worth Symphony Orchestra Association in Fort Worth, Texas, where she has been a donor.
+Currently, she serves as this orchestra's chairman of the board.

-She serves as Vice Chairman of the Executive Committee and member of the Board of Trustees of the American Academy in Rome in Rome, Italy.
+She serves as Vice Chairman of the executive committee and member of the Board of Trustees of the American Academy in Rome in Rome, Italy.
 In 2013, she chaired the gala of the Rome Prize.

 In 2012, she was a donor to Rick Perry's presidential campaign.
 In 2014, she was the underwriter of the Oscar de la Renta exhibition at the George W. Bush Presidential Center in Dallas, Texas.

 She was also a donor to the Republican National Committee and Donald Trump's 2016 presidential campaign.